voodoochild/WikiWatch/README.markdown

 * How should anchors (e.g. /wiki/Spaced#Simon_Pegg) be handled
 * Should Category: namespaces be captured instead of being ignored
+* Add a timestamp to show when the page was last visited and only revisit after a set period of time

 ## Chrome extension